AnqiAngelineWang/SOEN691/README.md

 **Technology:**

 For the libraries, we choose the MLlib and Scikit-learn.
-MLlib is Apache Spark's scalable machine learning library which is usable in different languages and platforms Scikit-learn is another popular free software machine learning library for the Python programming language, with plenty of built-in algorithms and can be easily implemented with user-friendly APIs.
+MLlib is Apache Spark's scalable machine learning library which is usable in different languages and platforms.
+It works under distributed systems with large datasets.
+Scikit-learn is another popular free software machine learning library for the Python programming language, with plenty of built-in algorithms and can be easily implemented with user-friendly APIs.
+It runs fast by in-memory processing with relatively small data sets.

 We select the following algorithms which can be found in the aforementioned two libraries:
 Logistic regression,